Job Costing for Landscapers and Contractors

 - Mixing direct job costs into overhead.

-- Ignoring labor cost.
+- Ignoring labor cost and payroll burden.

 - Not separating materials, subcontractors, and equipment.